zdravkov/kendo-docs/api/web/splitter.md

 ---
-nav_title: kendo.ui.Splitter
+title: kendo.ui.Splitter
-title: Configuration, methods and events of Kendo UI Splitter
+page_title: Configuration, methods and events of Kendo UI Splitter
 description: Step by step guide and code examples for successful configuration of Splitter UI widget, supported methods and events types.
 ---